eclipse-ee4j/glassfish-hk2/docs/custom-resolver-example.md

 This directory contains an example that illustrates how to write a custom injection resolver.

-A custom injector allow users to define their own injection annotation, or to customize in some way the system injection resolver that does the JSR-330 standard resolution.
+A custom injector allow users to define their own injection annotation, or to customize in some way the system injection resolver that does the Jakarta DI standard resolution.
 In this example, we will define our own injection resolver which customizes the JSR-300 standard one, but supplies the ability to get more information out of annotations on the parameter of a method.